nychealth/coronavirus-data/latest/Readme.md

 - Rates are per 100,000 people.
 Hospitalization and death rates are age-adjusted.
 The denominator for average weekly rates for vaccinated people is the count of NYC residents recorded as fully vaccinated by the week of an event (case, hospitalization, or death) included in the rate; the denominator for unvaccinated people is the total city population minus the number of fully or partially vaccinated people  as of the week of event.

 ### now-weekly-breakthrough.csv
 This file contains weekly counts and rates of cases and hospitalizations by vaccination status, and citywide.
 Data are updated on Thursdays containing data through the Saturday 12 days prior.
 As of 1/6/2022, data from the week of 12/18/2021 onward include children age 5-11 years.
+Recent data may be incomplete due to delays in processing the surge in cases and linking to vaccination and hospitalization data.

 Definitions of vaccinated and unvaccinated people are the same as for breakthrough-summary.csv.